Canary Flex Security Camera ReviewBy - 10/04/2017

 |Buy Now||Buy Now||Buy Now|

 So what if you decide to opt for all Canaries?
 You can use multiple cameras under one login, but before you set them up, plan accordingly.
 You can setup your cameras under one location or separate locations, and there are again pros and cons to both methods.

 One Location App Setup

-When both cameras are setup under one location, toggling between the two is super easy.
+When multiple cameras are setup under one location, toggling between the them is super easy.
 You simply swipe the app to move from one camera to the other.
 Within the timeline, you can also swipe to move from one camera’s capture of an event to the other camera’s recorded footage.

 However, the biggest issue with using one location is that settings will become one-size-fits-all.
 If you adjust motion sensitivity, it will affect all of your cameras.
 If you want to swap to away mode, it will swap all of your cameras.

 If you want the cameras to monitor separately, for example, one of them armed while the other is disarmed, the only way to make this happen is to set them up using two separate locations.
 The downside to doing this is that you won’t be able to swipe from one camera to the other, but the process is far from difficult.
 Instead, click on the settings menu from the app and toggle between your two locations.